Exercise Library

 The lateral step-up is a variation of the step-up that better replicates a squatting motion than the traditional step-up.

-Place one foot on a box with the other on the floor.
+Place one foot on a box with the other on the floor alongside of the box to approximate a squat position at that depth.
 Using the raised leg with minimal assistance from the other, push through the whole foot to lift yourself up to a standing position on the box.
-Step back down into the starting position under control.

 Purpose

-The lateral step-up provides unilateral leg strength for better balance and to reduce weaknesses that limit bilateral leg strength, improves hip stability, and stresses knee extension in the most mechanically difficult range.
+The lateral step-up provides unilateral leg strength for better strength balance and to reduce weaknesses that limit bilateral leg strength, improves hip stability, and stresses knee extension in the most mechanically difficult range.
 Unlike the traditional step-up, the side starting position allows the athlete to move more similarly to a squat rather than a lunge.

 Variations

-The lateral step-up can be loaded in a number of ways: barbell on the back, barbell in the clean rack position, one or two dumbbells or kettlebells on the shoulder(s) or hanging in the arm(s), barbell or dumbbell(s) overhead, or sandbag on the shoulders, chest or zercher position.
+The lateral step-up can be loaded in a number of ways: barbell on the back, barbell in the clean rack position, one or two dumbbells or kettlebells on the shoulder(s) or hanging in the arm(s), barbell or dumbbell(s) overhead, or sandbag on the shoulders, chest or Zercher position.

 Programming